 For the retail portfolio, which includes residential mortgages and personal loans, the Bank's assessment of credit quality is in line with the IFRS 9 methodology for staging which is based on days past due and trends to support significant increases in credit risk on a more forward looking basis.
 The trends are established in order to avoid volatility in the movement of significant increases in credit risk.
-For the business & government loans and securities, a mapping between the obligor risk rating grades used by the Bank and the external agencies' ratings is shown in the table below.
+For the business and government loans and securities, a mapping between the obligor risk rating grades used by the Bank and the external agencies' ratings is shown in the table below.
 As part of the Bank's risk-rating methodology, the risk assessed includes a review of external ratings of the obligor.
 The obligor rating assessment takes into consideration the Bank's financial assessment of the obligor, the industry, and the economic environment of the country in which the obligor operates.
 In certain circumstances, where a guarantee from a third party exists, both the obligor and the guarantor will be assessed.
+Deterioration or improvement in the risk ratings or adjustments to the risk rating downgrade thresholds used to determine a significant increase in credit risk can cause significant migration of loans and securities between Stage 1 and Stage 2, which in turn can have a significant impact on the amount of ECL allowances recognised.
+All business & government loans on which repayment of principal or payment of interest is contractually 30 days in arrears are automatically migrated to stage 2 regardless of ORR movement.